binwiederhier/ntfy/docs/config.md

    enables payments in the ntfy web app (e.g. Upgrade dialog).
 See [API keys](https://dashboard.stripe.com/apikeys).
 * `stripe-webhook-key` is the key required to validate the authenticity of incoming webhooks from Stripe.
    Webhooks are essential to keep the local database in sync with the payment provider.
 See [Webhooks](https://dashboard.stripe.com/webhooks).
+* `billing-contact` is an email address or website displayed in the "Upgrade tier" dialog to let people reach out with billing questions.
+If unset, nothing will be displayed.

 In addition to setting these two options, you also need to define a [Stripe webhook](https://dashboard.stripe.com/webhooks) for the `customer.subscription.updated` and `customer.subscription.deleted` event, which points